remcohaszing/monaco-marker-data-provider/README.md

 - `provideMarkerData`: A function which provides marker data for the given model.
 It must return `null`, `undefined`, a list of marker data, or a promise that returns those values.
 - `doReset`: An optional function to perform a reset after a model has been removed.

+### `MarkerDataProviderInstance`

+A disposable with the following properties:

+- `revalidate`: A function to revalidate all models.

 ## License